bytesarena/bytesarena.github.io/_posts/2019-03-01-easy-to-remember-subnetting-trick.md

 categories: Uncategorised
 ---

-If you are related to the world of networking, you would ofcourse have had to subnet at some point of your career.
+If you are related to the world of networking, you would of course have had to subnet at some point of your career.
 Though it is rare that you may have to do it without the help of the internet, I am willing to bet that at least most you would have had to do this at least once ( maybe in an interview? ).

 Here is a neat trick that I like to use as a little cheat for subnetting without using a calculator.